Chapter 5 - Vacation and leave

 - for a child that has not yet reached the age of four years

-- for a period of thirteen times the actual working week
+- for a period not exceeding thirteen times the actual working week

-- have submitted a request in writing at least two months before the leave starts.
+- if the employee has submitted a request in writing at least two months before the parental leave starts.

-- During parental leave, the due pension premiums continue to be based on the employee's working hours prior to the parental leave:
+- When taking parental leave, the due pension premiums continue to be based on the employee's working hours prior to the parental leave:

 Article 5.16 Parental leave and illness